Columbia Engineering Class Day

 Ticket Information

 - Please print and/or distribute e-tickets through Tassel to your guests in advance of the event!
-Guests will be required to present their electronic ticket to staff to scan upon entry into the tented seating areas.
-Any guests that arrive without a ticket will not be admitted.*
+Guests will be required to present their electronic ticket to staff for scanning upon entry into the tented seating areas.
+Any guests who arrive without a ticket will not be admitted.
+No exceptions.

-- Tickets have a unique QR code that allows only one entry to the event after it has been scanned.
+- Each ticket has a unique QR code that allows only one entry to the event after it has been scanned.
 The selling or buying of tickets is strictly prohibited.

 - Seating is first-come, first-served.
-Encourage your guests to arrive early to find seats.
-Seats cannot be saved.
+Encourage your guests to arrive early.
+Seats may not and will not be saved.

 Guest Information